vknt-m/Spectroscopy-Agent/README.md

 - **User Interfaces:** Provides both a command-line interface (CLI) and a web-based interface (Gradio) for interacting with the agent.
 - **State Management:** Keeps track of the processing state of each document using a schema file.

+## Agentic RAG

+This project implements an **Agentic RAG** pipeline.
+This means that instead of a simple "retrieve-then-generate" workflow, the system uses a `CodeAgent` from the `smolagents` library to reason, plan, and execute a series of steps to answer a user's query.

+The agent has access to a set of tools that allow it to interact with the knowledge base and formulate a comprehensive answer.
+This allows for a more dynamic and intelligent response process.
+The agent can:
+- Decide which collection of documents to search in.
+- Retrieve relevant chunks of text.
+- Analyze the retrieved information.
+- Synthesize the information and provide a final answer.

+The core of the agentic system is the `CodeAgent` which is initialized in `app.py`.
+This agent is provided with a set of tools that it can use to perform its tasks.
+The available tools are:
+-   `retrieve_chunks`: This tool is used to retrieve relevant text chunks from the ChromaDB vector database.
+-   `get_schema_info`: This tool can be used to get information about the available data collections and their schemas.
+-   `final_answer`: This tool is used to provide the final answer to the user.

 ## How it Works

 The Spectroscopy Agent is built around a RAG pipeline that consists of two main stages: data ingestion and retrieval/generation.